Boombox-Discord/Boombox/readme.md

 ## Insatll and Running

+If you would like to add the bot to your Discord server [click here.](https://discord.com/api/oauth2/authorize?client_id=678819994250772480&permissions=36785152&scope=bot) If you would like to self-host the bot keep reading.

 To install run the commands below.

 First, make a copy of config-example.json and call it config.json.
-Enter your own discord token and youtube api token.
+Enter your own discord token, youtube api token and invite link.
 You can also change the prefix here if you wish.

 `npm install` and `node bot.js`